Capital city: Castries

 Economy and tourism

 Saint Lucia is categorised by the UN as a Small Island Developing State economy.
-Its GDP grew by 3% in real terms during 2017 and is expected to have grown by a similar amount in 2018.
-Its 2017 nominal GDP figure of $1.712 billion ranked 167th on the World Bank listings, but in terms of nominal GDP per capita rankings, Saint Lucia’s figure of $9,574 placed as high as 68th.
-The services sector accounted for 82.8% of GDP, followed by industry at 14.2% and agriculture 2.9%.
+Its GDP grew by 3.7% in real terms during 2017 but contracted to just 1.0% real growth in 2018, due principally due to a downturn in both the public and private construction sectors.
+Nevertheless, the Caribbean Development Bank are forecasting an improvement in 2019.
+Saint Lucia’s 2018 nominal GDP figure of $1.874 billion ranked 170th on the World Bank listings, but in terms of nominal GDP per capita rankings, Saint Lucia’s figure of $10,610 placed as high as 68th.
+The services sector accounted for approximately 82.8% of GDP, with industry 14.2% and agriculture 2.9%.

 The island nation has been able to attract foreign business and investment, especially in its offshore banking and tourism industries, attracted by a well-developed legal and commercial infrastructure, an educated workforce, improved roads, an upgraded communications system, port facilities, and a business-friendly entrepreneurial climate.
 The manufacturing sector is the most diverse in the Eastern Caribbean area.
 Crops such as bananas, cocoa, coconuts, avocados and mangos are grown for export.

 Tourism is vital to Saint Lucia’s economy, accounting for 65% of GDP, and is the main source of jobs, income and foreign exchange earnings.
 The popular tourist season tends to be January to April during the dry season.
-The island was attracting over 900,000 visitors annually, most of which were stopping off as part of a cruise.
-However, statistics released by the Caribbean Tourism Organisation (CTO) showed that Saint Lucia recorded an all-time record with 1,105,541 inbound tourist arrivals in 2017.
-This represented an impressive 11% increase over the previous year and was the highest percentage growth amongst all CTO members.
+The island was attracting over 900,000 visitors annually, most of whom were stopping off as part of a cruise.
+However, after 2017 registered an all-time record of 1,105,541 inbound tourist arrivals, 2018 saw a further 10.2% increase with 1,218,294 visitor arrivals.
+Of these, 760,306 (62.4%) came by cruise ship as the Caribbean cruise sector enjoyed its best ever performance.
+The number of stay-over visitors arriving by air improved from 386,127 in 2017 to 394,780 in 2018.
+As with other Caribbean destinations, the USA, UK and Canada are the major tourism revenue markets, accounting for 44.3%, 19.3% and 10.2% of stopover visitors respectively.

 Citizenship by Investment